Home / Body / Ideal Proportions

 About the McCallum method

-John McCallum published this set of ratios in IronMan Magazine in 1974 as part of his "Keys to Progress" series.
+John McCallum published this set of ratios in his "Keys to Progress" column in Strength & Health magazine, which ran from 1965 to 1972.
+(It's sometimes misattributed to IronMan magazine — IronMan's own writers cited McCallum as an influence, but the original column ran in Strength & Health.)
 The premise: bone structure is fixed, so wrist size (a proxy for skeletal frame) predicts the maximum proportional muscle mass you can carry naturally.

 The formula starts with chest at 6.5× wrist circumference, then derives the other measurements as percentages of chest.
 These represent classical bodybuilding proportions — they're targets for the look McCallum was writing about, not universal optima.